Home » Benefits » Aid & Attendance and Housebound Benefits: What You Need to Know

 Aid and Attendance and Housebound Benefits

-If you get a VA pension and have a permanent disability that leaves you primarily confined to your house, or to a nursing home, or makes it impossible for you to manage basic personal activities like bathing, eating, and dressing without help, you may be eligible for Aid and Attendance (A&A) or Housebound benefits that pay for assistance.
-Surviving spouses who are currently receiving monthly payments for Dependency and Indemnity Compensation (DIC) are also eligible.
+If so, you may be eligible for VA Aid and Attendance (A&A) or Housebound benefits that pay for assistance.
+Surviving spouses who are currently receiving monthly payments for Dependency and Indemnity Compensation (DIC) may also be eligible.

 Aid and Attendance (or A&A) Benefits